Diabetes

 Use in Specific Populations

-• Lactation: There are no data on the presence of semaglutide in human milk, the effects on the breastfed infant, or the effects on milk production.
-Because of the unknown potential for serious adverse reactions in the breastfed infant due to the possible accumulation of salcaprozate sodium (SNAC), an absorption enhancer in RYBELSUS®, from breastfeeding and because there are alternative formulations of semaglutide that can be used during lactation, advise patients that breastfeeding is not recommended during treatment with RYBELSUS®
+• Lactation: A clinical lactation study reported semaglutide concentrations below the lower limit of quantification in human breast milk.
+However, salcaprozate sodium (SNAC) and/or its metabolites are present in human milk.
+Because of the unknown potential for serious adverse reactions in the breastfed infant due to the possible accumulation of SNAC, an absorption enhancer for RYBELSUS®, and because there are alternative formulations of semaglutide that do not contain SNAC that can be used during lactation, advise patients that breastfeeding is not recommended during treatment with RYBELSUS®

 • Pediatric Use: Safety and effectiveness of RYBELSUS® have not been established in pediatric patients